seannyD/DnDSocialNetwork/README.md

 -  Oneshot: 'Yes' if this is a one-shot game, otherwise it assumes it's a regular show.
 -  Link: url to video.

+You can also edit existing files to add information or new players/guests.

 A regular group can be coded like this, with one player per row:

 |Player|Show|Role|Oneshot|Link|